zenreach/relationalize/README.md

 - Added PRIMARY KEY handling
 - Modified naming conventions
 - Modified and extended data type parsing
-- Flexibility for relationalizing array and object fields with the `stringify_arrays` and  `stringify_objects` arguments in the relationalize class constructor
+- Flexibility for array and object relationalization with the `ignore_arrays` and  `ignore_objects` arguments in the relationalize class constructor

 ## JSON Object Collections
 When working with JSON often there are collections of objects with the same or similar structure.
 For example, in a NoSQL database there may be a collection describing users with the following two documents/objects: